dscharrer/AntTweakBar-sdl2/README.md

     # Set this to whatever your OpenGL loader include file is.
     # On Linux you could probably get away with GL/gl.h
     # This must be defined before everything else.
-    # You could also pass this on the CMake command-cone as -DATB_OPENGL_HEADER=...
+    # You could also pass this on the CMake command-line as -DATB_OPENGL_HEADER=...
     set(ATB_OPENGL_HEADER GLXW/glxw.h)

     # Now include the subdirectory, easy enough!